Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

-In some cases, patient transport at our partner hospitals is still organized without any software support.
-This means that, every morning, a roster is manually created in which each transporter is assigned a specific task, for example all transports to and from the radiology department.
-This roster is provided to the relevant departments of the hospital along with the transporters' phone numbers.
-To submit a transport request, the initiating person (e.g., a nurse on a ward) calls the transporter assigned to this specific transport task and registers the transport by telephone.
-Transports performed by medical staff (e.g., nurses) are initiated similarly via phone calls.
+In one of the hospitals, patient transport is still organized without a specialized software solution.
+Instead, a roster is manually created every morning, assigning each transporter to a specific kind of transport requests, such as handling all transports to and from the radiology department.
+This roster, along with the transporters' phone numbers, is then distributed to the relevant hospital departments.
+To request a transport, the initiating person (e.g., a nurse on a nursing ward) calls the transporter responsible for this specific kind of transport request and registers the transport by phone.
+Transports performed by medical staff (e.g., nurses) are initiated by phone calls between the pick-up and delivery locations.
+During these calls, arrangements are made regarding who will transport the patient, whether the patient will be picked up and brought to the destination, and about any specific requirements or instructions for the transport, such as medical considerations or timing.